 To keep control of a territory or to make it vulnerable to siege, factions have to gain influence in the area.
 Once an opposing faction has gained enough influence to throw the territory into a contested state, companies who had a certain activity during the influence contest will then be able to declare war.
 Of all the companies who declared, one will be chosen at random as the vanguard.
 This company will lead the siege over the territory's fort and can invite others to join them.
 If they win the siege, the territory falls to them.

 Companies are player-created organizations that offer a hierarchical structure.
-Companies are limited to 50 players and it is not currently known if they can form alliances with other companies.
+Companies are limited to 50 players, and as of the Preview event could not create alliances with other companies.
 They can however declare war on each other, during which players can launch a siege on their territory.

 Companies have different ranks, the highest being the Governor, and second-in-command being the Consuls.
 Governors will typically be able to set taxes or start settlement projects.

 Companies belong to one of Aeternum's player factions, depending on the faction of the player who created the company.

 Twitch integration is planned, which would allow streamers to interact with their viewers in-game and invite them to "streamer armies".
 Streamers can also flag themselves in-game so other players know who they are interacting with and can look them up on Twitch.
 Not much more is known.

 The map of Aeternum is large and can hold over 1000 players at the same time.
 Areas have different types of resources and biomes.

 Crafting is a major focus in New World and has endless progression.
 Reaching higher levels in these trade skills allows gatherers to track higher level resources, gain bonus materials while refining, and crafters will be able to craft items with higher gear score and more perks, which rival the best items to be found in the game.
 Perks on crafted items are mostly random but can be influenced using special resources.